Clay Calendar Your Own Clay Creation!

 If you prefer a more social art experience, we hold scheduled clay hand-building workshops.

-Or, if you like it to be your private party, visit our page about Private Parties and follow the process to get your party booked today!
+Or, if you like it to be your private party, visit our pages about Adult Private Parties or Child Private Parties and follow the process to get your party booked today!

 Lots of options abound for you in designing and creating your unique piece!